 - Student Devices must have access to You-Tube to view the Video Lesson

-⭐Many of the , so through the activity .
+⭐Many of the slides are self-checking, so students can work through the activity with confidence.

 - Engaging practice with Movable Pieces